ANN KENISTON poet | critic | essayist

 "Women of Property."
 ASAP/J. Review Essay.
 June 2020.

 “Economies of Scale: Contemporary Poetry and the Marketplace.”
-Bloomsbury Companion to Contemporary Poetry.
+Bloomsbury Handbook of Contemporary Poetry.
 Ed.
-Craig Svonkin and Steven Axelrod. (chapter submitted; book proposal accepted)
+Craig Svonkin and Steven Axelrod, 2023.
+323-38.

 “Echo Revisions: Repetition, Politics, and the Problem of Value in Contemporary Engaged Poetry.”
 The News from Poems: New Essays on 21st-century American Engaged Poetry.
 Ed.
 Jeffrey Gray and Ann Keniston.
 U. of Michigan P, 2016.